Smartphone laggard Nokia picks up pace under CEO Elop

 “We almost fell into the trap that had often befallen Nokia, which was... let them work on it a bit longer because we couldn’t quite reach agreement,” Elop said.
 Instead, he demanded a decision that day.

-“Why wait till tomorrow or next week?
+“Why wait til tomorrow or next week?
 We could make the decision today.
 And we did.”
 Lumia was the result.

 Senior Nokia employees say Elop, hired in 2010 to revive the once-undisputed leader in mobile phones, has forced them to make faster decisions, which has sped up everything from restructuring to the development of new handsets.